williamhoos/testrepo/docs/source/architecture.rst

   * **Recommended researcher** - this user(s) is designated data access rights for any portals that the Administrator has the authority to manage, but the Super Admin is not able to provision researchers with *any* of the General Permissions, or the right to edit individual data, or designate them as a proxy agent.

 In all of the foregoing cases, the [PEER or Portal] Super Administrator can either assign portal administration rights to an existing account or approve requests to set up a new account.

-Each such account is assigned one or more Portal Administrators who received from individuals requesting to be a Portal Administrator.
+..
+Note:: At the conclusion of the migration, we will need to confirm with Genetic Alliance whether they wish for us to remove Private Acccess from having Super Administrative rights over the PEER Admin, and if so the relationship they prefer to replace this as a safety net for Genetic Alliance's personnel.

 **Method:**: